 Guess how many we saw?

 Hubby’s all natural methods did the job and a great alternative if you don’t want to use harsh chemicals.

 Cats roam everywhere in Cyprus.

+Other creatures you may come face to face with are bats, crickets, praying mantis and giant ants.
 We only saw bats flying at night when we were near the sea, and they were flying really low.

+I hope u you have enjoyed a little insight into this Island’s beauty, culture and food.
 If you have any questions let me know in the comments below or send me an email.